bgm151/CS-course/README.md

 ![forum](https://user-images.githubusercontent.com/102544139/164964991-4a22c467-941a-4529-adfd-e26cd0151436.png)

 #### Anonimity compromise case in Tor
-Since 2020 threat actor was placing malicious exit nodes to perform ssl stripping atack on users who were acessing cryptocurrency related sites.
+Since 2020 threat actors was placing malicious exit nodes to perform SSL stripping attacks on users who were accessing cryptocurrency-related sites.
 It was reported that in May 2020, they ran a quarter of all Tor exit relays.
-SSL stripping attack is the attack when user's traffic is downgraded from using HTTPS to HTTP.
+SSL stripping attack is the attack when a user's traffic is downgraded from using HTTPS to HTTP.
 The primary goal of this attack was to replace bitcoin addresses.

-"Bitcoin mixers are websites that allow users to send Bitcoin from one address to another by breaking the funds in small sums and transferring them through thousands of intermediary addresses before re-joining the funds at the destination address.
+"Bitcoin mixers are websites that allow users to send Bitcoin from one address to another by breaking the funds into small sums and transferring them through thousands of intermediary addresses before re-joining the funds at the destination address.
 By replacing the destination address at the HTTP traffic level, the attackers effectively hijacked the user's funds without the users or the Bitcoin mixer's knowledge."
 (Source: https://www.zdnet.com/article/a-mysterious-group-has-hijacked-tor-exit-nodes-to-perform-ssl-stripping-attacks/)

 #### Other networks from Tor
 Other networks than Tor.
-For example there is [ZeroNet](https://www.bing.com/search?q=zeronet&cvid=9585b31d9a994b79960b0aac15650866&aqs=edge.0.69i59j0l8.1776j0j1&pglt=297&FORM=ANNTA1&PC=ASTS).
-It is decentralized peer-to-peer network.
-Instead of having the IP address, websited identified by public key.
+For example, there is [ZeroNet](https://www.bing.com/search?q=zeronet&cvid=9585b31d9a994b79960b0aac15650866&aqs=edge.0.69i59j0l8.1776j0j1&pglt=297&FORM=ANNTA1&PC=ASTS).
+It is a decentralized peer-to-peer network.
+Instead of having the IP address, the website is identified by a public key.
 And the owner of the website, having a private key, can add changes there.
-Zero net uses Bitcoin cryptography, it's not anonimus by itself but it can route the traffic throught the Tor network.
-The killer feature of the ZeroNet is the possibility to browse websites even without the internet connection.
+Zero net uses Bitcoin cryptography, it's not anonymous by itself but it can route the traffic through the Tor network.
+The killer feature of ZeroNet is the possibility to browse websites even without an internet connection.
 (Source: https://en.wikipedia.org/wiki/ZeroNet?msclkid=0d91920bc3a311ecb55b7af6c42d4053)

 #### How does anonymity work in Tor?
-The security of Tor is in it's essense to direct the trafic throught randomly chosen relays.
-It also uses eliptic curve cryptography.
-The trafic is encrypted starting from the first relay, then the secord relay strips the firs layer of the trafic nd send it to the next relay.
-It contibues till the last exit node that passes unecrypted trafic to the destination.
+The security of Tor is in its essence to direct the traffic through randomly chosen relays.
+It also uses elliptic curve cryptography.
+The traffic is encrypted starting from the first relay, and then the second relay strips the first layer of the traffic and sends it to the next relay.
+It continues till the last exit node that passes unencrypted traffic to the destination.
 The exit node changes every 10 minutes.

 #### Tor threat models
-Tor can be used in Reconnaissance, so the target wont be able to identify the IP address while the threat actor brows website.
-Or threat analyst can conceal his IP so the target won't see that there was a connection from the police or some governmental office.
-Also Tor can be used for phishing attacks using hidden services for sending email.
+Tor can be used in Reconnaissance, so the target won't be able to identify the IP address while the threat actor brows website.
+Or threat analytic can conceal his IP so the target won’t see that there was a connection from the police or some governmental office.
+Also, Tor can be used for phishing attacks using hidden services for sending an email.